What I wish everyone knew about nutrition

-Remember, losing weight or gaining weight ultimately depends on whether you are in a negative or positive energy balance, regardless of what you eat.
+Losing or gaining weight ultimately depends on whether you are in a negative or positive energy balance, regardless of ‘what’ you eat.

 Protein: 200 x 4 = 800

 Understanding what causes you to lose or gain weight…

 To lose weight you must consistently be in a negative energy balance which is created by eating in a calorie deficit or burning more calories than you’re consuming.
 A calorie deficit means you are eating anything below your maintenance calorie intake.